 Situated among the rolling, green hills of southern Middle Tennessee, the historic town of Pulaski combines old-fashioned southern charm with warm hospitality to create a family-friendly community.

 STRHS – Pulaski is part of the Southern Tennessee Regional Health System, a regional network of hospitals and healthcare services serving communities in southern Tennessee.
 The Pulaski campus provides inpatient and outpatient services to Giles County and the surrounding area at its 95-bed, Joint Commission-accredited acute care facility and physician practices.
-It has ranked 8th nationally on Modern Healthcare’s list of Best Places to Work in Healthcare.

 Seven community parks offer a variety of recreational opportunities.
 Sharewood Park features a community playground and an outdoor amphitheater for concerts, family movie nights, theater productions and more.
 Sam Davis Park boasts one of the best non-college football and baseball facilities in the state.
 And a wealth of water sports, hiking, camping, lodging and more can be found at nearby David Crockett Park and Joe Wheeler State Park and Resort.